-On-line activity will take place in D2L, the virtual classroom for the course.
+On-line activity will take place in course management system (D2L), the virtual classroom for the course.
 Posting your work in D2L is a course requirement.
 You can gain access to it by signing on to the SWAN portal and selecting 'D2L'.
 If you experience any difficulties in D2L, email or call The HUB at thehub@mail.clayton.edu or 678-466-HELP.